 BAVENCIO can cause immune-mediated thyroid disorders.
 Thyroiditis can present with or without endocrinopathy.
 Hypothyroidism can follow hyperthyroidism.
 Initiate hormone replacement for hypothyroidism or institute medical management of hyperthyroidism, as clinically indicated.
 Withhold BAVENCIO for Grade 3 or Grade 4 endocrinopathies until clinically stable or permanently discontinue depending on severity.
 Thyroiditis occurred in 0.2% (4/1738) of patients, including Grade 2 (0.1%) adverse reactions.
 Hyperthyroidism occurred in 0.4% (7/1738) of patients, including Grade 2 (0.3%) adverse reactions.
-Systemic corticosteroids were required in 29% (2/7) of patients, including Grade 3 (0.2%) and Grade 2 (3.7%) adverse reactions.
+Systemic corticosteroids were required in 29% (2/7) of patients with hyperthyroidism.
+Hypothyroidism occurred in 5% (90/1738) of patients, including Grade 3 (0.2%) and Grade 2 (3.7%) adverse reactions.
 Systemic corticosteroids were required in 7% (6/90) of patients with hypothyroidism.